 One question we asked was whether we wanted to continue using Gravity Forms as our primary commerce plugin or if we wanted to switch to Woocommerce.
 The real question was whether we wanted to continue using single payment forms or switch to a shopping cart.
 Ultimately, we determined that all the transactions made through our site were single transactions.
 Therefore, a shopping cart solution did not make sense for us.
 Our entire staff is also now very familiar with Gravity Forms, so less training would be involved.
 (Note: Both Gravity Forms & WooCommerce are supported by Make & Make Plus.)

 For the inside pages, we evaluated our existing site to make sure we knew what we wanted to keep and what we wanted to rethink entirely.
 Most of our site map had to be reworked entirely.
 But we were able to migrate and reuse most of the content from what we had at the time.
 We found that Make works very well with Shortcodes Ultimate and Gravity Forms to help us build a more simple but visually appealing website.
-Finally, we used WP-Types to help us build out the Fiscally Sponsored Project post type.
+Finally, we used WP-Types (now Toolset) to help us build out the Fiscally Sponsored Project post type.

 Has the new site made an impact on the web presence of C4 Atlanta?